 So, why Cuba?
 Because there is so much more to it.

 In March of 2017, I visited Havana on a spontaneous trip after booking a last minute flight from Miami.
-It was during a conversation with a local couple on a Havana rooftop bar that led to the realization that the perception most travellers to Cuba have is often very limited to what's experienced on a surface level.
+It was during a conversation with a local couple on a Havana rooftop bar that led to the realization that the perception most travellers to Cuba have is often very limited to what's experienced on the surface level of mass tourism.
 One of the main reasons visitors have little to no knowledge of what's happening locally is the island's limited access to internet communication.
 It is very difficult if not close to impossible to find out what is happening locally once you arrive if you do not have local connections.
-Since that initial trip, I have been back to Cuba twice, and have become even more inspired and blown away by it's traditional and contemporary culture.
-Every time, being guided by local friends further below the surface to experience the deeply creative and inspiring reality of Cuba.
+Since that initial trip, I have been back to Cuba twice, and have become even more inspired and blown away by its traditional and contemporary culture.
+Every time, being guided by local friends further below the surface to experience the deeply creative, inspiring and often difficult to grasp reality of Cuba today.
 One which most never get to experience, but that all should.

 Because, Why NOT Cuba?

-If you've been curious about visiting Cuba and experiencing it on a deeper and more authentic level, but don't know where to begin, skip the hassle and hours of research and consider travelling with a tour operator that will give you a highly curated, locally conscious and creative travel experience you will be very hard-pressed to recreate on your own.
+If you've been curious about visiting Cuba and experiencing it on a deeper and more authentic level, but don't know where to begin, skip the hassle and hours of research.
+Consider travelling with a tour operator that will give you a highly curated, locally conscious and creative travel experience you will be very hard-pressed to recreate on your own.

 Founder of Comuna Travel

 P.S.
-If you want to chat Cuba, I'm always excited to share my love for and experiences travelling to this amazing country with others, so feel free to send me an email anytime at email@example.com.
+If you want to chat Cuba, I'm always excited to share my love for and experiences travelling to this amazing country with others, so feel free to send me a personal email saying hello anytime firstname.lastname@example.org.